Your dog needs a bath but you don’t have any dog shampoo 😱. I bet you’ve found yourself in this situation before?

 When we wash our dog with shampoo, like it or not, we wash away the acid mantle.
 It’s for this reason why most human and dog shampoos, as well as soaps, are formulated with moisturizers – to replace the protective layer that has been washed away.
 This is at least until the skin is able to replenish itself around 12 hours later.
 If the stratum corneum is left unprotected without its acid barrier, it will be open to a host of microorganisms.
 This may show up as dry, flaky, irritated, or peeling skin and perhaps even as a rash of itchy lumps.

 The acid mantle is also defined as the relative pH balance of the skin.
 As you probably remember from your school days, the pH scale ranges from 0 to 14, with levels less than 6.4 considered high acidity, and levels more than 6.4 considered high alkalinity.
-The normal range of skin pH level for humans is 5.2 to 6.2, which means it tends to be on the acidic side.
+The normal range of skin pH levels for humans is 5.2 to 6.2, which means it tends to be on the acidic side.
 Human shampoos and other skin products are formulated specifically to maintain this balance.
-Relative pH balance for dogs ranges from 5.5 to 7.5, tending toward a more alkaline concentration (depending on breed, gender, climate and the anatomical size).
+Relative pH balance for dogs ranges from 5.5 to 7.5, tending toward a more alkaline concentration (depending on breed, gender, climate, and the anatomical size).

 So, what does all this mean?

-In a nutshell, if we use a shampoo formulated for human skin on a dog, the dog’s acid mantle will be disrupted and it will create an environment where bacteria, parasites, and viruses can grow happily.
+In a nutshell, if we use shampoo formulated for human skin on a dog, the dog’s acid mantle will be disrupted and it will create an environment where bacteria, parasites, and viruses can grow happily.
 Unknowingly many pet owners will repeat wash their dogs with human shampoos for different reasons.
 Perhaps it’s also more convenient because the human shampoo is always there and it smells nice too?

 Before learning about the acid mantle, I too was a culprit.
 I’d even been advised by a friend who breeds and shows Poodles to use Pantene Silk and Smooth as it protects the hair really well allowing for faster growth too.
 But what about the skin?
 I’d never thought of that…